-Each day this week, we’ve posted patient safety tips and highlighted 10 Core Topics developed to assist healthcare professionals in reducing serious safety events.
-We hope you found the information about these core topics useful and relevant and have shared them with your colleagues.
+We have posted patient safety tips and highlighted 10 Core Topics developed to assist healthcare professionals in reducing serious safety events.
+We hope you find the information about these core topics useful and relevant and share them with your colleagues.

 Please click on the links below to access valuable patient safety information:

 10 Core Patient Safety Topics Aligned with the AHA/HRET Hospital Engagement Network Program

 ASHRM has provided important patient safety tips and information about 10 Core Patient Safety Topics in alignment with the American Hospital Association (AHA)/Health Research & Educational Trust (HRET) Hospital Engagement Network (HEN).
 The goal of the HEN is to assist hospitals in adopting practices to reduce inpatient harm by 40 percent and readmissions by 20 percent.
 ASHRM and the AHA/HRET HEN will continue to be resources to help improve patient safety in these core areas:

 Patient Safety: Serious safety events: Getting to Zero™

 Risk Management: TeamSTEPPS and patient safety in healthcare

 Special Focus: Healthcare Risk Management in Non-Hospital Settings: Safety risks in the ambulatory setting

 Risk Management: Safety and underwater birth—what every risk manager should know

 Medication Safety: Anticoagulant medication errors in nursing homes: Characteristics, causes, outcomes, and association with patient harm